pipeforce/pipeforce.github.io/docs/api/cli.md

 All commands specific to Kubernetes are prefixed with a **`k`** for example **`k`**`upload`.

-All k-commands are executed inside the namespace of the currently instance, selected by `pi setup` or `pi instance`.
+All k-commands are executed inside the namespace of the currently active instance, selected by `pi setup` or `pi instance`.

-## pi kdownload
+### pi kdownload

 Downloads a file or folder (recursively) from a container inside Kubernetes to the local file system.
 Automatically selects the container by resolving the given service name.